 An improperly maintained car won’t be running at the efficiency it was engineered to.
 Components like air filters, oil filters and engine oils are engineered to last a certain number of kilometres before they start to have a negative effect in efficiency and performance.

-Again, manufacturer recommended service intervals are designed to keep every aspect of your car’s performance as close to peak, even as the car ages.
+Again, manufacturer-recommended service intervals are designed to keep every aspect of your car’s performance close to peak, even as the car ages.
 As kilometres rack up, it becomes even more important to change critical components like air/oil filters, engine oil, spark plugs and more.
 These components should be replaced periodically, according to the recommended schedule provided by the manufacturer, to avoid losing performance and fuel efficiency.

 Carrying unnecessary weight